feixh/feixh.github.com/index.md

 ## Code & Data

 - VISMA dataset and utilities for our ECCV paper on *Visual-Inertial Object Detection and Mapping*. \[[link](https://github.com/feixh/VISMA)\]
+- GeoSup code for our ICRA paper on *Geo-Supervised Visual Depth Prediction*. \[[link](https://github.com/feixh/GeoSup)\]

+## Talk & Workshop
+- *Inertial-aided Visual Perception for Localization, Mapping, and Detection*, at MagicLeap, 2019.
+- *Visual-Inertial-Semantic Scene Representation*, at Bridges to 3D Workshop, CVPR 2017.

 ## Demo